temperlang/temperlang-blog/posts/tangle-of-strings.md

     * *UTF-16*: a pair of bytes representing a UTF-16 code unit
     * *CP*: a codepoint
     * *Grapheme BC*: indices should point at a grapheme cluster boundary by construction (not just castable from ints)
-- For each: When you loop over a string using a *for each* style loop, what are you iterating over:
+- For each: When you loop over a string using a *for each* style loop, what are you iterating over?
     * *Octet*: a byte
     * *UTF-16*: a number representing a UTF-16 code unit
     * *CP*: a codepoint
     * *Grapheme*: a grapheme cluster
     * *Explicit*: the user chooses what to iterate over.
 Strings are not iterable, but they expose methods that return a byte iterator or a codepoint iterator, etc.
-- Surrogate handling: what happens when concatenating or joining strings when newly-adjacent chunks span a surrogate pair?
+- Surrogate handling: What happens when concatenating or joining strings when newly adjacent chunks span a surrogate pair?
     * *Merged*: `"\uD800" + "\uDC00"` is indistinguishable from the single codepoint string U+10000.
     * *Distinct*: that concatenation is possible and produces a string with those two codepoints, not the single codepoint U+10000.
     * *Disallowed*: that concatenation is not possible without using unsafe or explicitly unchecked APIs, so code shouldn't, for example, encounter adjacent surrogates when iterating over codepoints by decoding UTF-8.